geomagpy/MARTAS/README.md

 the upload rate.

 #### 4.8.4 Running and testing MQTT publication on the BGS INTERMAGNET server

+Check the martas.cfg file within the config directory.
+The payload format should be *intermnagnet*, the mqtt parameters need to be correct.

 After finishing the martas_init command, a starting script is generated and scheduled to be started in crontab.
 You can now start it manually for testing: